OpenBioMaps/documentation/official_docs/en/obm_workflow.rst

 Visible names
 .............
 OpenBioMaps uses a so-called display name stored in a metadata to display the field names instead of the field names visible in SQL, which is specified by the administrator who created the fields.
 By default, this is the same as the Postgres name of the field.
 If the field name starts with the prefix str_, these strings will be displayed with the translation according to the language settings of the client application, if we have specified translations for our strings.

 Data input
 ==========
 OpenBioMaps way
 ---------------
+Data can be loaded into the data tables via the upload forms or via any SQL client.
+When data is entered using the upload forms, the data is recorded as an upload event in the system.uploading table and the upload metadata is available with the data.

 SQL ways
 --------
+You can also import large amounts of data with the COPY FROM Postgres tool!

 Data output
 ===========
 OpenBioMaps output
 ------------------
+The data can be queried via the web interface or API.
+It is also possible to download and export complete tables or filter, display and export data.

 Other outputs
 -------------
+OpenBioMaps basically stores the data in simple strctures, so that the data can be easily queried and plotted via SQL clients, e.g. in QGIS.

 Users
 =====